-Shop around.
 Don’t choose the first credit card option that comes your way.
-Look at multiple factors, including: interest rate, annual percentage rate, cash back fees and annual fees.
+Look at multiple factors, including interest rate, annual percentage rate, cash back fees, and annual fees.
 Some credit cards will offer a large credit limit, but a small disclosure can reveal a large interest rate.
-Do your research!
+We recommend doing some research before applying.

-Stick with one card.
-One of the biggest mistakes for first time credit card users is that they don’t stick with one credit card; they get multiple at a time.
-This can lead to big, scattered balances and the inability to pay them off.
-Many feel the more cards they have, the more they can spend.
-This is where the trouble starts: it can lead to low credit scores and massive debt.
+One of the biggest mistakes for first-time credit card users is that they don’t stick with one credit card; they get multiple at a time.
+This can lead to large, scattered balances and the inability to pay them off.
+Many people feel the more cards they have, the more they can spend.
+Yet this is where the trouble starts: it can lead to low credit scores and massive debt.

-Keep a low balance.
-A $500 to $1000 balance is perfectly fine for your first card.
+A $500 to $1,000 balance is perfectly fine for your first card.
 Not only are these amounts typically easier to keep track of, but it’s also unlikely that you’ll need to go over those amounts at any given time.
-Start small.
+It’s helpful to start small.

-Make payments before they’re due or on time.
-Paying your credit card bill multiple times a month, or whenever you make a purchase, is key to a good credit card history.
-This avoids any potential late fees and the possibility of a balance roll over with a large interest accrual.
-If you’re unable to do that, make sure you pay it on time.
-Enrolling in automatic payments is a good practice.
-Not only does it take the weight off of you remembering to pay, it saves you the hassle of logging on every time.
+Paying your credit card bill multiple times a month—or whenever you make a purchase—is key to a good credit history.
+This avoids any potential late fees and the possibility of a balance rollover with a large interest accrual.
+If you’re unable to do that, make sure you pay your bill on time.
+Enrolling in automatic payments is a good practice because not only will you not have to remember the due date, but it saves you the hassle of logging in to your account each month.

-Don’t share your information.
 Pretty simple.
 Sharing your information can lead to identity theft and fraud.
-Make sure that you are the only one with access to your credit card and credit card information.
+Make sure you are the only one with access to your physical credit card and credit card information.

-Keep it active.
 This is the key to building a credit line.
-Make sure you use your card every three to four months with smaller purchases that can be easily paid off.
+Make sure you use your card every three to four months with smaller purchases that can easily be paid off.
 This keeps your card from going dormant and helps you build a stronger credit history.

-Whenever you’re considering investing in something, even a credit card, make sure you do your research.
+Whenever you’re considering a financial decision, even a credit card, we advise doing some research first.
 It’s easy to get lost in the financial flexibility that comes with owning a credit card, but it’s just as easy to fall into debt.
-Be smart and adopt healthy credit card habits, and you’ll have a great financial tool at your fingertips.
+Be sure to adopt healthy credit card habits and you’ll have a great financial tool at your fingertips.